 The problems of resiliency are compounded during other scenarios, such as when failures happen during an application upgrade.
-The microservice, working with the deployment system, doesn't need to recover.
-It also needs to then decide whether it can continue to move forward to the newer version or instead roll back to a previous version to maintain a consistent state.
+The microservice, working with the deployment system, needs to decide whether it can continue to move forward to the newer version or instead roll back to a previous version to maintain a consistent state.
 Questions such as whether enough machines are available to keep moving forward and how to recover previous versions of the microservice need to be considered.
 This requires the microservice to emit health information to be able to make these decisions.